dwyl/learn-flutter/README.md

 }
 ```

-In this class, we initialize it by creating a `TodoRepository`.
+In this class,
+we initialize it by creating a `TodoRepository`.
 We use this field member in the `getTodos()` function,
-which in turn, calls the `TodoRepository's` function to fetch
-the todos list.
+which in turn,
+calls the `TodoRepository's` function to fetch the todos list.

-You might be asking yourself: "Well, mate, that's a lot of work
+You might be asking yourself:
+"Well, mate, that's a lot of work
 for just a simple fetching function, isn't it?".
 Well, in this case, you'd be right.
-But we're just learning a
-maintainable way of structuring our code.
+But we're just learning a maintainable way of structuring our code.
-This service might (and *is*, in this case) redudant.
+This service might
+(and *is*, in this case)
+redudant.
-But imagine if we have widgets that necessitate objects
+But imagine if we have widgets
+that necessitate objects
 that stem from various data sources.
-It will be *the service's just* to fetch whatever data is needed
+It will be *the service's job*
+to fetch whatever data is needed from each repository,
+compile it
-from each repository, compile it and give it to the widget.
+and give it to the widget.

 Let's continue.
-In the `main.dart` file, let's fetch the todo list
+In the `main.dart` file,
+let's fetch the todo list
-and show the first one, just to check that everything works.
+and show the first one,
+just to check that everything works.
 Import the service and the models.

 ```dart